realpython/python-guide/docs/writing/style.rst

 Python 2.x vs. 3.x
 ::::::::::::::::::

-* Starting with Python 3.0, the :py:func:`map` and :py:func:`filter` functions return an iterator instead of a list.
-If you really need a list, you should wrap these functions in :py:func`list` like so
+Starting with Python 3.0, the :py:func:`filter` function returns an iterator instead of a list.
+If you really need a list, you should wrap it in :py:func:`list` like so

 .. code-block:: python

-    list(map(...))
     list(filter(...))

-* List comprehensions and generator expressions work the same in both 2.x and 3.x (except that comprehensions in 2.x "leak" variables into the enclosing namespace)
+List comprehensions and generator expressions work the same in both 2.x and 3.x (except that comprehensions in 2.x "leak" variables into the enclosing namespace)

     * comprehensions create a new list object
     * generators iterate over the original list

-* The filter function
+The :py:func:`filter` function

     * in 2.x returns a list (use itertools.ifilter if you want an iterator)
     * in 3.x returns an iterator